charles-l/dotfiles/README.md

     - a.k.a. a pretty git log
 - `finder` alias opens current directory in finder
 - `tn` alias will open a terminal notification with the message in the following quotes
-- `syssleep` will send compter to sleep with simple applescript
+- `syssleep` will send computer to sleep with simple applescript